arb712/Personal-website/README.md

 ***
 ```
-This is just prototype website design for personal website
+This is just a prototype website design for personal website